(All fields required)

 Residency: Surgery, Johns Hopkins University School of Medicine, Baltimore, MD; Neurosurgery, Hofstra North Shore-LIJ School of Medicine, Manhasset, NY.

-Fellowship: Interventional Neuroradiology, Hofstra North Shore-LIJ School of Medicine, Manhasset, NY; Pediatric Neurosurgery, Texas Children’s Hospital, Baylor College of Medicine, Houston, TX.
+Fellowship: Interventional Neuroradiology, Hofstra North Shore-LIJ School of Medicine, Manhasset, NY; Cerebrovascular Surgery, Hofstra North Shore-LIJ School of Medicine, Manhasset, NY; Pediatric Neurosurgery, Texas Children’s Hospital, Baylor College of Medicine, Houston, TX.

 Vadivelu S, Willsey M, Curry D, McDonald JW.
-Stem cells for neuropathic pain.
-Neurosurgical Focus.
-Accepted.
+Potential role of stem cells for neuropathic pain disorders.
+Neurosurg Focus.
+2013 Sep;35(3):E11.

-Vadivelu S, Xin X, Loven T, Restrepo G, Chalif DJ, and Setton A (2012) Iatrogenic dural AVF and aneurysmal subarachnoid hemorrhage.
-Neurosurgical Focus.
-32(5):E1
+Vadivelu S, Xin X, Loven T, Restrepo G, Chalif DJ, and Setton A. Iatrogenic dural AVF and aneurysmal subarachnoid hemorrhage.
+Neurosurg Focus.
+2012 May;32(5):E1.

-Vadivelu S, Bolognese P, Milhorat T, Mogilner AY (2011) Occipital nerve stimulation for refractory headache in the chiari malformation population.
+Vadivelu S, Bolognese P, Milhorat T, Mogilner AY.
+Occipital nerve stimulation for refractory headache in the chiari malformation population.
 Neurosurgery.
-70(6):1430-7.
+2012 70(6):1430-7.

 Vadivelu S, Bell RS, Crandall B, DeGraba T, Armonda RA.
 (2010) Delayed detection of carotid-cavernous fistulas associated with wartime blast-induced craniofacial trauma.
 Neurosurg Focus.
 28(5), E6.

-Vadivelu S, Sharer L, Schulder M. (2010) Regression of Multiple Intracranial Meningioma after Cessation of long term progesterone agonist therapy.
-Journal of Neurosurgery.
-112(5), 920-4.
+Vadivelu S, Sharer L, Schulder M. Regression of Multiple Intracranial Meningioma after Cessation of long term progesterone agonist therapy.
+J Neurosurg.
+2010 May;112(5):920-4.

-Tim Vogel, MD, joined the Division of Pediatric Neurosurgery at Cincinnati Children’s in 2013 as an assistant professor of neurosurgery and developmental biology.
+Tim Vogel, MD, joined the Division of Pediatric Neurosurgery at Cincinnati Children’s in 2013 as an assistant professor of neurosurgery and developmental biology within the University of Cincinnati College of Medicine.
 Dr. Vogel is a graduate of Princeton University and Columbia University’s College of Physicians and Surgeons.
 Dr. Vogel completed his residency at the University of Iowa Hospitals and Clinics in 2011.
-He then completed a minimally invasive fellowship at Boston Children’s Hospital at Harvard University, followed by a pediatric neurosurgery fellowship at St Louis Children’s Hospital at Washington University in St. Louis.
+He then completed a minimally invasive fellowship at Boston Children’s Hospital at Harvard University, followed by a pediatric neurosurgery fellowship at St. Louis Children’s Hospital at Washington University in St. Louis.

 Dr. Vogel specializes in craniofacial surgery and the use of endoscopy in the minimally invasive treatment of children.
 He also utilizes endoscopy and his expertise with minimally invasive surgery to treat hydrocephalus and certain tumors of the brain.